 Premises liability comes into play in personal injury cases where an unsafe condition on someone’s property brings harm to another person.
-Most cases are based on negligence, meaning it has to be proven the property owner failed to use reasonable care when managing the property.
+Most cases are based on negligence, meaning it has to be proven that the property owner failed to use reasonable care when managing the property.
 These cases, depending on the circumstances, can be rather complex.
-If you find yourself in a similar situation, an attorney from Pittman, Roberts & Welsh can help.
+If you find yourself in a similar situation, an attorney from Pittman, Roberts & Welsh, PLLC can help.

 Common Premises Liability Claims

-Various incidents and accidents can lead to premises liability claims; however, there are some types that are more common.
+Various incidents and accidents can lead to premises liability claims.
+However, there are some types that are more common.
 Let’s take a look at why many claims are filed.

 - Slip and Fall Accidents.
 Slip and fall accidents can happen anywhere.
-A homeowner may neglect to clear their walkway of ice and snow, or a restaurant could neglect to clean up a spill.
+A homeowner may neglect to clear their walkway of ice and snow, or a restaurant employee could neglect to clean up a spill.

 - Dog Bites.
 Dog owners have a responsibility to ensure their animals do not harm anyone.
 Serious bites can lead to infection, scarring, or disfigurement.

 - Toxic Exposure.
 Exposure to lead paint or asbestos can lead to detrimental illnesses.